 King Sweyn Estridsson of Denmark was born to Ulf Thorgilsson and Estrid Svensdatter (daughter of Sweyn Forkbeard

 ) in England.
-Sweyn’s father had been part of the Danish invasion force that had set Cnut on the English throne.
+Sweyn’s father had been part of the Danish invasion force that had set Canute on the English throne.

-Sweyn’s father had been appointed regent of Denmark by King Cnut
+Sweyn’s father had been appointed regent of Denmark by King Canute

 who had taken the English throne in 1016.
 Sweyn had been left in England as a hostage to ensure Ulf’s good service but it is believed that Sweyn was in Denmark by this year.